rstacruz/monk-shake/README.md

 Monk
 ====

-A feature-complete implementation of Monk that uses Shake instead of Thor.
+A feature-complete rewrite of Monk that uses Shake instead of Thor.
 It is modeled after Monk 1.0 beta.

-It implements all the features that are available in Monk.
+See more info in [monkrb.com](http://www.morkrb.com).

+### What is it?

+ * Monk lets you start a Sinatra project painlessly with everything set up for you.

+### Get started

+   $ rvm @global             # TIP: RVM user? global gemset is the best place to install it in
+   $ gem install monk-shake
+   $ monk

 ### Differences from the real Monk in general

  * *No more Thor!* The new Monkfile has deprecated the old Thorfile.
    This version uses Shake instead.

- * *Faster.* As a result of above.
+ * *Faster* as a result of above.

  * New help screens.
 They are actually very helpful.

- * This does not require RVM.

  * This stores your config in a new format (YAML) in `~/.monk.conf`.

+ * The default skeleton is [github.com/rstacruz/monk-plus](https://github.com/rstacruz/monk-plus),
+   the mere reason being it's the only one that takes advantage of new features at the moment.

 ### Changes from Monk 0.x